The Traveler's Guide To Nuclear Weapons

 High pressure air and trim manifolds and valves in the Cobra's Control Room.

-Control station for the bow and stern planes in the Control Room, adjacent to the
+Control station for the bow and stern planes in the Control Room, adjacent to the helm.

 Cooks prepared four meals per day here in the galley.